-In his home, José helps by making beds.
-He lives with his father and his mother.
-His father is sometimes employed and his mother maintains the home.
-There are 4 children in the family.
+José lives with his father and his mother.
+He is responsible for washing clothes, making beds and cleaning.
+His father is sometimes employed as a laborer and his mother maintains the home.
+There are 3 children in the family.

-Your love and support will help José to receive the assistance he needs to develop his potential.
-Please pray for him.
+Please remember José in your prayers.
+Your love and support will help him to receive the assistance he needs to grow and develop.

 José lives on the plains of Etén City, home to approximately 11,000 residents.
 Typical houses are constructed of dirt floors, adobe walls and corrugated tin roofs.